vitalymibm/bms-samples-android-hellotodo/README.md

   The following procedure shows you how to create a MobileFirst Services Starter application.
 Using the boilerplate to create your app automatically performs the following actions:

 * Provisions a Node.js runtime and populates it with with a default helloTodo application that was created with StrongLoop.
 This application uses the LoopBack framework to expose the `/api/Items` API, which is used by both the Web UI and the helloTodo app sample from this Github repository.
-* Adds the following services to the app: Cloudant&reg; NoSQL DB, IBM Push Notifications, and Mobile Client Access.
+* Adds the following services to the app: Cloudant&reg; NoSQL DB, IBM Push Notifications, and App ID.

 #### Create a mobile backend in the  Bluemix dashboard